CSbyGB/pentips/writeups/PS-mapping-web-cache-deception.md

 In our lab, "John's latte" is Carlos's private API key, and the "weird name" is a URL with a fake file extension!

+### Okay but is this cache on the client side?

+Not necessarily, especially for the type of Web Cache Deception we're exploiting here.
+Think of it like this:

+Your computer's browser 💻 has its own cache (the "client-side cache").
+It saves copies of things you visit often so pages load faster.
+This is like you keeping a few frequently used books right on your desk.
+However, there are also intermediate caches that sit between your browser and the actual web server.
+These are often:

+- CDN Caches (Content Delivery Network): Imagine these as huge warehouses full of popular items scattered all over the world.
+When you request something, it's served from the closest warehouse instead of the main factory.
+- Proxy Caches: Sometimes, your company or even your internet provider might have a cache that all their users go through.

+For Web Cache Deception, we are usually targeting these intermediate caches (like CDNs or server-side proxies).
+Why?
+Because when your sensitive content gets cached by one of these, anyone else going through that same cache can potentially retrieve it if they know the "cached address."

 ### Lab Goal 🎯

 Our mission was to find the API key for the user `carlos`.
 We were given our own credentials (`wiener:peter`) to log in and explore the application.